ttungl/Coding-Interview-Challenge/README.md

 ---

 **Disclaims:**
-The purpose of this post is to keep track of my progress for coming up coding interviews.
+The purpose of this post is to keep track of my progress for upcoming coding interviews.
 Thanks!

 1. **Array** [10]
     + Two Sum